 Now for students you can argue that this is not that big of a deal.
 When are you ever going to use that knowledge ever again anyway?
 Sometimes you just have to pass a course and get it over with.

 This could be true, but it’s still a shame – knowledge gained but lost is ultimately a waste of time and energy.
 Besides, wouldn’t it be better to have an idea of what you studied, even if it’s unlikely that you would use it again?

-So if we can’t store and use information that we read or learned about on the long-term, why do it in the first place?
+So if we can’t store and use information that we read or learned about in the long-term, why make the effort in the first place?